greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 With the initial file structure for your project created, and all the initial housekeeping out of the way, lets commit everything to revision control.
 It may seem strange to do that now.
 After all, you havn't done any actual work.
 But, by doing it now, you save a copy of the original files.
 Then, if ever you completely munge up a file, you can reach back into the repository and retrieve the original version.
 So let's do that now.
 First check the status of your files.
 >$ git status

 Git will spit out a list of files.
 At this point, all the files are reported as untracked, meaning that git is not keeping track of revisions on any of them (yet).
 Look at that list.
 MAKE DAMN SURE THAT YOUR *VIRTUAL ENVIRONMENT FOLDER* IS NOT ON THE LIST.
-I can not empisise that enough.
-If a file is listed in the .gitignore file, git will be ignoreing it and it won't appear here.
+I can not emphasis that enough.
+If a file is listed in the .gitignore file, git will be ignoring it and it won't appear here.
 If it does, then git is not ignoring it and you need to correct your .gitignore file.

 Once you are happy with your git status, you need to tell git to start tracking the files.
 Again, make sure that the files in the *git status* output are all the files, and nothing but the files, that you want to track.
 Then do:
 >$ git add .